jason955/C--Dojo/README.md

 # C++-Dojo

+Accessing VSCODE on windows:
+From windows search bar type: De and let it autocomplete to Developer Command Prompt for VS 2022 From here travel to directory you'd like to open and then type `code .`

 ### Chapter 4.
 Basic Declarations and Expressions
 Exercise 4-1:Write a program  to print your name, Social Security number, and date of birth.
 Exercise 4-2: Write a program to print a block E using asterisks (*), where the E is 7 characters high and 5 characters wide.